SelfBatteries/SelfCheatSheet/README.rst

 About
 -----

 I've decided to create this Cheat sheet to finally force myself into learning Self.
 There may and will be a lot of bugs and language typos.
-If you find any, please send request.
+If you find any, please send pull request.

 You may also add new sections, but keep in mind, that this is not a tutorial, nor the manual.
 Compactness is what counts.
 If you add a new page, keep in mind, that you should fill that page.